 How to reach Frontier Airlines by phone: Frontier’s main customer service number is 801-401-9000.
 (If you book a flight over the phone, it will cost you an extra $25.)

-Web: Fill out their Feedback Form for questions or concerns.
+Web: Fill out the Feedback Form for questions or concerns.

-- Looking at Facebook, the company doesn’t typically respond to complaints lodged on the social networking site.
-It does, however, from time to time post a reply to comments that praise the company.
+- Looking at Facebook, I saw that the company responds to complaints lodged on the social networking site.

-- On Twitter, the folks monitoring @FlyFrontier will frequently answer individual concerns.
+- On Twitter, the folks monitoring @FrontierCare will frequently answer individual concerns.

 How to reach Hawaiian Airlines by phone: Hawaiian Airlines’ customer service number is 877-426-4537.
 You can also text 855-808-1717 between 5 a.m. and 11 p.m.
 HST.
 For general inquiries, call 800-367-5320.